 Yet the changes made by Henry caused resentment in some areas.
-In 1536 a rebellion began in Louth.
+In 1536 a rebellion began in Louth in Lincolnshire.
 (Although it was sparked off by religion the rebels had other grievances).
 The rebels marched to Doncaster but no pitched battles were fought between them and the royal forces.
 Instead Henry persuaded them to disperse by making various promises.
 However in 1537 Henry hanged the leaders.

 Meanwhile Henry looked for another wife.
 Chancellor Cromwell suggested making an alliance with the Duchy of Cleves.
 The Duke of Cleves had two sisters and Henry sent the painter Holbein to make portraits of them both.
 After seeing a portrait of Anne of Cleves Henry decided to marry her.